ethanyanjiali/deep-vision/mnist/tensorflow/README.md

 # MNIST - TensorFlow

-This directory contains the TensorFlow implementation of famous cliassification models using public MNIST dataset
+This directory contains the TensorFlow implementation of famous classification models using public MNIST dataset